theanam/webaudio-oscilloscope/README.md

     ctx.stroke();
     ctx.strokeStyle = backstrokeStyle;
 }
+// Then Initiate the Oscilloscope like this: new Oscilloscope(AudioContext, AudioSource, CanvasElement, AudioDestination, 2042, null, fancyGraph);
 ```
 both The function exacly gets 3 arguments, `context` (The canvas rendering context), `width` (the canvas width), `height` (the canvas height).
 You don't need to worry where these values will come from, just assume that they will be available in the function context.

 ## Plugins
 You can write plugin for this using the `init` and `primer` functions.

 ## Contributing:
 This package is released under the MIT license Feel free to contribute.